-WTC recognise that the welfare and wellbeing of young and vulnerable adults is paramount and that every member has the right to be protected from abuse.
+In WTC the welfare and wellbeing of Members, including young and vulnerable adults, is paramount and every member has the right to be protected from abuse.

-In September 2017 WTC, in line with BTF guidelines appointed Sarah Poole as its Welfare and Wellbeing officer.
+In line with BTF guidelines, we have appointed Jess Rushton as our Welfare and Wellbeing officer.

-be available to all club members to discuss vulnerable adult concerns (including any concerns relating to transition members);
+be available to all club members to discuss queries or concerns regarding safeguarding (including any concerns relating to Adults at Risk and transition members);

 support WTC to follow safeguarding guidelines set out by BTF;